About EWG’s Guide to Healthy Cleaning

 - score halved if fewer than 4 ingredients are listed

-- if no website information is available, half the label score is used
+- if no website information is available, half the label score is used.

-MSDS Disclosure is calculated as follows:
+MSDS Disclosure was previously calculated as follows:

 - 2 points for an available MSDS